 - Remove from the heat when just tender, not mushy

-- Allow to rest with the lid on for 10 minutes
+- Allow resting with the lid on for 10 minutes

-- Then drain off an excess liquid and allow to cool
+- Then drain off any excess liquid and allow to cool

 - Chop all vegetables and add to the lentils